Long-Lived Oscillons as Closed Domain Walls in the $\mathbb Z_2$-Symmetric Two-Higgs-Doublet Model: INTRODUCTION

 Topological defects form during spontaneous symmetry breaking when fields in different regions of space independently fall into one of the distinguishable vacuum minimum states, when the system gradually cools down from the Big Bang \cite{PhysRevD.37.3052, Kibble_1976, Zeldovich:1974uw}.
 When the early universe gradually cools from such a hot, dense, homogeneous, isotropic initial state, defects like cosmic strings and domain walls can form \cite{Battye_2020, particle-interact, benabou2023signaturesprimordialenergyinjection, PhysRevLett.48.1867}, where their structures are the key to investigating how the universe evolved during its earliest period \cite{particle-interact}.\\ \\ Domain wall is an important topological concept and could lead to various cosmological phenomena in the early universe, such as the Primordial black hole \cite{kitajima2025primordialblackholeformation}.
-There are various types of domain walls \cite{PhysRevLett.48.1867}, and this paper focuses on the wall arise form $\mathbb Z_2$ symmetry.\\ \\ Based on previous findings of the domain wall evolution in $\mathbb{Z}_2$ 2HDM \cite{Battye_2020}, studies have established that domain walls typically collapse in an increasing rate after formation, in general parameter choices.
+There are various types of domain walls \cite{PhysRevLett.48.1867}, and this paper focuses on the wall arising from $\mathbb Z_2$ symmetry.\\ \\ Based on previous findings of the domain wall evolution in $\mathbb{Z}_2$ 2HDM \cite{Battye_2020}, studies have established that domain walls typically collapse in an increasing rate after formation, in general parameter choices.
 However, in our realization, we show that at the end of the decay, the decay rate diverges from the previous prediction, and becomes a long-lived, closed localized domain wall. \\ \\ This anomalous longevity necessitates a detailed investigation into the underlying stabilizing mechanisms.
 Some models have been proposed to explain a closed stable domain wall, and there have been discussions over biased vacuum \cite{Dvali_1995} and others regarding kinky Vortons \cite{BATTYE2025139311, Battye:2025seo}.
-However, in our phenomena observation in 2HDM, a stable closed domain wall structure(which we will call it "bubble" in the following discussion) with an abnormally long lifetime was observed in the $\mathbb Z_2$-2HDM at the end of closed-domain-wall decay.
+However, in our phenomena observation in 2HDM, a stable closed domain wall structure(which we will call it "bubble" in the following discussion) with an abnormally long lifetime was observed in the $\mathbb Z_2$-2HDM at the end of closed domain wall decay.
 We found the structure exists under a symmetric degenerated vacuum, and it exhibits a perfect spherical wall in 3-dimensional space.
-This means it is excluded from the scenario of biased vacuum, and it is not likely to be supported by kinky Vortons' angular momentum, otherwise the structure shape will be a disk.\\ \\ Unlike conventional oscillons derived from small-field expansions, the structures identified here are large-amplitude configurations interpolating between two degenerate vacua, effectively forming a self-trapped spherical domain wall.
-Our goal is to give a new mathematical structure to characterize the long-lived bubble-like structures observed, and to correlate the derivation in the decay curve.
-We also would like to determine some properties of its mathematical structure, and compare them with some classical oscillatory models.
+This means it is excluded from the scenario of biased vacuum, and it is not likely to be supported by kinky Vortons' angular momentum, otherwise the structure shape will be a disk.\\ \\ Unlike conventional oscillons derived from small-field expansions, this type of structures can exist as large-amplitude configurations interpolating between two degenerate vacua, effectively forming a self-trapped spherical domain wall.
+Our goal is to characterize the long-lived bubble-like structures observed, and how it may correlate the derivation in the decay curve.\\ \\ This paper is organized as follows.
+In Sec.
+II we review the $\mathbb{Z}_2$-symmetric 2HDM.
+In Sec.
+III we present numerical simulations of domain wall decay, revealing the emergence of long-lived bubbles.
+In Sec.
+IV we reconstruct the radiation-suppressed oscillon solution in a simplified four-field model and analyze its stability via Floquet theory.
+We then embed this solution into the full 2HDM in Sec.
+V. Finally, Sec.
+VI concludes with a discussion of implications and future directions.